 Thank you for visiting our website.
 We hope the information you find here will encourage you to visit our churches for our services of worship or just to enjoy the tranquillity, peace and beauty of these historic places.

-The Benefice comprises the three anglican churches of Holy Trinity Blendworth, St Michael’s Chalton and St Hubert’s, Idsworth in the Diocese of Portsmouth.
+The Benefice comprises the three anglican churches of Holy Trinity Blendworth, St Michael and All Angels Chalton and St Hubert’s, Idsworth in the Diocese of Portsmouth.
 They are open every day from 8am until 4pm.

 If you like your history we are spread in age from 11th Century to mid Victorian times for building and just visiting these beautiful places of worship are a delight in themselves.